Shark Finning: What It Is and Why It Matters

 Sharks aren’t defined by the shark attacks often shown during Shark Week these days.
 They’re so much more than something to fear.
 Sharks are apex predators, but they aren’t separate from us.
 Sharks are beings who feel, and they’re a part of the vital ocean ecosystem that keeps the planet healthy.
 And even though they’ve managed to be here for over 400 million years, humans have become their apex predator in the last several decades.

-In 2020, a study found that 77% of large shark and ray species are threatened with extinction.
-Sharks are overfished, and one practice that threatens millions of years of shark existence is shark finning.
+In 2020, a landmark study found that 77% of assessed oceanic shark and ray species are now threatened with extinction.
+Sharks are overfished, exploited, and often discarded alive—especially in the global shark fin trade.
+And unless we intervene, some species may vanish in our lifetime.

 What is Shark Finning?